 Have you had West African Peanut Soup with Chicken before?
 Thank you, Africa!
 It’s delicious – at once spicy, sweet, fresh, hearty, decadent.
 If the combination of ingredients seems strange, don’t worry.
 Please try it anyway – I promise you’ll love it.

-And if you love sweet potatoes as much as I do, don’t miss this Sweet Potato Hash.
+And if you love sweet potatoes as much as I do, don’t miss these Sweet Potato Hash Browns, this Sweet Potato Bread, this Vegan Corn Chowder, or this Sweet Potato Hash.
 And for other comforting soup ideas, try Winter Squash Soup, Caldo Verde, Albondigas Soup, Tom Kha Gai, and Pasta e Fagioli!

 West African Peanut Soup Recipe Video